-Based solely on our review of the copies of Forms 3, 4 and 5 and the amendments thereto received by us for the period ended December 31, 2004, or written representations from certain reporting persons, we believe that no Forms 3, 4 or 5 were filed delinquently, except that Mr. Steven B. Tanger filed one Form 5 to report 13 transactions late, Ms. Carrie Warren filed one Form 4 to report one day's transactions late, and Mr. Thomas Robinson filed one Form 4 to report one transaction late.
+Based solely on our review of the copies of Forms 3, 4 and 5 and the amendments thereto received by us for the period ended December 31, 2005, or written representations from certain reporting persons, we believe that no Forms 3, 4 or 5 were filed delinquently.

 Shareholder Proposals and Nominations.
-This Proxy Statement and form of proxy will be sent to shareholders in an initial mailing on or about April 11, 2005.
-Proposals of shareholders pursuant to Regulation 14a-8 of the Exchange Act intended to be presented at our Annual Meeting of Shareholders to be held in 2006 must be received by us no later than December 12, 2005.
+This Proxy Statement and form of proxy will be sent to shareholders in an initial mailing on or about April 10, 2006.
+Proposals of shareholders pursuant to Regulation 14a-8 of the Exchange Act intended to be presented at our Annual Meeting of Shareholders to be held in 2007 must be received by us no later than December 11, 2006.
 Such proposals must comply with the requirements as to form and substance established by the SEC for such proposals in order to be included in the proxy statement.
-A shareholder who wishes to make a proposal pursuant to Regulation 14a-8 of the Exchange Act at our Annual Meeting of Shareholders to be held in 2006 without including the proposal in the Company's proxy statement and form of proxy relating to that meeting must notify the Company in writing no later than February 12, 2006.
-If a shareholder fails to give notice by February 12, 2006, then the persons named as proxies in the proxies solicited by the Board for the Annual Meeting of Shareholders to be held in 2006, then the persons named as proxies to be held in 2006 may exercise discretionary voting power with respect to any such proposal.
-Pursuant to the Company's By-Laws, to be properly considered at our Annual Meeting of Shareholders to be held in 2006, all shareholder proposals, generally, must be received by the corporate secretary not earlier than 120 days and not later than 90 days prior to the anniversary of this year's meeting.
+A shareholder who wishes to make a proposal pursuant to Regulation 14a-8 of the Exchange Act at our Annual Meeting of Shareholders to be held in 2007 without including the proposal in the Company's proxy statement and form of proxy relating to that meeting must notify the Company in writing no later than February 11, 2007.
+If a shareholder fails to give notice by February 11, 2007, then the persons named as proxies in the proxies solicited by the Board for the Annual Meeting of Shareholders to be held in 2007 may exercise discretionary voting power with respect to any such proposal.
+Pursuant to the Company's By-Laws, to be properly considered at our Annual Meeting of Shareholders to be held in 2007, all shareholder proposals, generally, must be received by the corporate secretary not earlier than 120 days and not later than 90 days prior to the anniversary of this year's meeting.

 Shareholders may nominate an individual for election as a director of the Company in conformity with the requirements of the Company's By-Laws.
-Generally, to be properly considered at our Annual Meeting of Shareholders to be held in 2006, written notice of the nomination must be delivered to the corporate secretary not earlier than 120 days and not later than 90 days prior to the anniversary of this year's meeting.
+Generally, to be properly considered at our Annual Meeting of Shareholders to be held in 2007, written notice of the nomination must be delivered to the corporate secretary not earlier than 120 days and not later than 90 days prior to the anniversary of this year's meeting.
 Such shareholder's notice shall set forth as to each person whom the shareholder nominates for election or reelection as a director all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, in each case pursuant to Regulation 14A under the Securities Exchange Act (including such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected).
-In addition, such shareholder notice must provide, as detailed in the Company's By-Laws, information about the shareholder's beneficial ownership of the Company's By-Laws.
+In addition, such shareholder notice must provide, as detailed in the Company's By-Laws, information about the shareholder's beneficial ownership of the Company's Common Shares.